 - Level 1: The element is necessary to achieve the strategic goal of the business but it isn’t necessary for the first phase of disaster recovery

-- Level 2: The element is necessary to achieve the strategic goal of the business and the company can continue to operate although in a damaged state and reduced business volume
+- Level 2: The element is necessary to achieve the strategic goal of the business.
+The company can continue to operate although in a damaged state and reduced business volume

 Step #3: Build a Budget and Choose the Right Allies

-Forming a budget within a disaster recovery plan takes time, but it’s necessary for the most effective management of the company in a crisis situation.
-One of the useful tricks to forming a budget is to first list the things that are of the greatest value (i.e., large items like software and hardware maintenance, employee salaries, data storage space, etc.) and then enter lower costs.
+Forming a budget within a disaster recovery plan takes time.
+Even so, it’s necessary for the most effective management of the company in a crisis situation.
+One of the useful tricks for forming a budget is to first list the things that are of the greatest value (i.e., large items like software and hardware maintenance, employee salaries, data storage space, etc.) and then enter lower costs.

-According to some research, unplanned downtime can cost companies between $ 926 and $ 17,244 per minute, while in the IT sector is $ 5,600 per minute, which is a huge figure and underscores the importance of prevention quite well.
+According to some research, unplanned downtime can cost companies between $ 926 and $ 17,244 per minute.
+While in the IT sector is $ 5,600 per minute.
+This is a huge figure and underscores the importance of prevention quite well.
 Other statistics say that companies typically allocate between 2% and 8% of the total budget for disaster recovery although experts recommend as much as 15%.
 It all depends on the risk you’re exposed to.
 In any case, the easiest way to define the figures is to rely on your previous fiscal year, i.e. usual income and expenses.

 Step #4: Define RTO and RPO

 Recovery time objective (RPO) implies a predefined maximum time period for the implementation of a disaster recovery plan.
-Of course, this is a rough estimate, but you mustn’t be reduced to speculation.
+Of course, this is a rough estimate, but you mustn’t reduce to speculation.